Sumit07M/bg-verification-project/README.md

 # ms-learning
 i'm learning the use of github
 <br>
-i'm 1st year of B.tech
+i'm in 1st year of B.tech